Consensys/mythril/tests/testdata/outputs_expected/overflow.sol.o.markdown

 ### Description

-The subtraction can underflow.
+The binary subtraction can underflow.
-The binary subtraction operation can result in an integer underflow.
+The operands of the subtraction operation are not sufficiently constrained.
+The subtraction could therefore result in an integer underflow.
+Prevent the underflow by checking inputs or ensure sure that the underflow is caught by an assertion.

 ## Integer Underflow
 - SWC ID: 101